joemiller/joemiller.me-intro-to-sensu/intro-to-sensu.md

     /etc/init.d/crond stop

-After about a minute we should see an alert on the sensu-dashboard. http://<SERVER IP>:8080
+We should see an alert on the sensu-dashboard: http://<SERVER IP>:8080

-<TODO> inline insert screenshot-dashboard.png here
+TODO-- inline insert screenshot-dashboard.png here

 Creating a handler
 ====================
 Now that we have created our first check we are ready to hook it up to a handler.
 Out of the box Sensu ships with a 'default' handler which does nothing more than parse the JSON its fed via STDIN and spits back to STDOUT.

-There is a growing list of handlers available in the sensu-community-plugins repo (<TODO> url github), including Pagerduty, IRC, Campfire, etc.
+There is a growing list of handlers available in the [sensu-community-plugins](https://github.com/sonian/sensu-community-plugins/tree/master/handlers) repo, including Pagerduty, IRC, Campfire, etc.

 Let's create a simple handler that simply sends the raw check output to ourselves via email.

-On the server nodes let's define our 'email' handler in `/etc/sensu/conf.d/handler_email.json`.
-The handler type is a `pipe` to tell sensu to shell out and run the specified command.
+The most common handler type is "pipe" which tells Sensu to shell out and run the specified command.
 We'll cover more handler types in the future.
+On the server nodes, we will define our 'email' handler in `/etc/sensu/conf.d/handler_email.json`.

     {
       "handlers": {